 The Hall of Fame of Delaware Women

-If you have any questions about the nomination process, please email the Office of Women’s Advancement & Advocacy or call (302) 577-8970 for assistance.
+The application process for both the 2020 and 2021 cycles is now closed.
+If you have any questions about the application process, please visit our Frequently Asked Questions.
+If you need further assistance, please email the Office of Women’s Advancement & Advocacy or call (302) 577-8970.

 2020 Honorees and Induction Ceremony

 This year, 2020, the Delaware Women’s Hall of Fame Committee is partnering with the Delaware Women’s Suffrage Centennial Committee to induct two Delaware women’s suffragists into the Delaware Women’s Hall of Fame: the late Margaret Burton White Houston, and the late Mary Seward Phillips Eskridge.
 The 2020 induction ceremony will take place during the Historical Marker Dedication to women's suffrage in Delaware on September 21, 2020 at 11 A.M. on the East Market Street side of the Sussex County Courthouse in Georgetown.
 This event is free and open to the public.
 Read more about the 2020 honorees.